FromTheTrenches/DevGuide/pages/chapter_03.md

 ## Isn't this list too ambitious?

 The above list of skills - many of them soft or process-oriented rather than code-related - may feel overwhelming, if not intimidating.
-It's a massive paradigm shift and a huge amount of knowledge, much of it outside a typical developer's comfort zone.
+It's a massive paradigm shift and a huge amount of knowledge, much of it outside of a typical developer's comfort zone.

 Do you have to master it all?
 No. But it's also not completely impossible.
 And if you want to be a true professional, you must at least understand the big picture and be open to developing skills beyond coding.
 Plus, be willing to step out of your comfort zone to proactively *use* those new skills when the opportunity arises.